wszhan/minima/_posts/2018-04-08-personal-site-with-jekyll-on-github-pages.markdown

 * Add Posts
 * Go to your site

+### 0. A Very Brief Introduction of GitHub, GitHub Pages and Jekyll

+**GitHub** is a great website, where computer scientists and software engineers publish and share their works.
+It is one of the most influential website in the computer science world.
+If you want to know more about it, click [here](https://services.github.com/on-demand/intro-to-github/).

+**GitHub Pages** is a project where GitHub users can build their own static websites.
+It is a great option for most people to build their personal sites, especially suited for blog sites.
+The learning curve might be a little bit steep, but it is totally worth it.

+**Jekyll** is an excellent and useful tool used to structure your site.
+You can think of it as an application on your computer to arrange your websites, publish your posts, etc.

+These are all great tools and even after we successfully build our website with the assistance of this article, we are still from away from understanding the power of them.
+But for now, our goal is to build a website.
+We will get to know more about them later in our lives.

 ### 1. Register on GitHub

-**GitHub** is a great website, and **GitHub Pages** is a great option for most people to build their personal sites, especially suited for blog sites.
-The learning curve might be a little bit steep, but it is totally worth it.

 Registrating on GitHub would be as simple as doing it anywhere else.
 The steps would be:
 * Go to [GitHub.com](https://github.com/);